RagefaceMcW/TestReadme.md/README.md

 ```
 ### Enabling Logs and Messages

-First thing you do is to go in to your server and open DayZServer/URPROFILES/DayZ-Sa-Tomato/Config/Config.txt file.
+-First thing you do is to go in to your server and open DayZServer/URPROFILES/DayZ-Sa-Tomato/Config/Config.txt file.
 Find the features you'd like to add and change the number 0 at the end to a 1 to enable it.

+-Next if you want to customize the messages you can but REMEMBER you can not change certain parts or you wont get all your information from the message.
+Make sure you DO NOT edit anyting BEFORE the = symbol, the = symbol, or anything in the {} brackets.
 ```
 ```
 ![alt text](https://i.ibb.co/4KWcsCJ/Screenshot-2.png)